pnonyusa/discovery-service/README.md

-converting an existing existing webApi into microsevices architecture
+converting an existing existing webApi into microsevices